microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 **Important APIs:** [PagerControl class](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.pagercontrol)

-Pager control can be configured to use a ComboBox, editable TextBox, or numeric Button panel as the core pager control.
+Pager control can be configured to use a ComboBox, editable NumberBox, or numeric Button panel as the core pager control.

 ## Is this the right control?